mecid/mecid.github.io/_posts/2025-05-27-microapps-architecture-in-swift-scaling.md

 Editing a single Package.swift file with hundreds of modules becomes a problem, and there are a bunch of reasons for that.
 First of all, Xcode can’t handle the dependency graph of such a huge package efficiently.
 Second, the Package.swift file becomes a real mess with thousands of lines of code that are really hard to navigate.

-Another approach I can suggest for large and extra-large apps is to use a package per feature, where you still use different modules inside a feature package to divide it into layers like domain, UI, etc. In this case, you will have a collection of packages for the app, where every feature lives in a single package.
+Another approach I can suggest for large and extra-large apps is to use a package-per-feature, where you still use different modules inside a feature package to divide it into layers like domain, UI, etc. In this case, you will have a collection of packages for the app, where every feature lives in a single package.

 ```swift
 import PackageDescription